BalakrishnanBalasubramanian/build-mvn-deploy-rest/jbpm-build-deploy-automation.md

     </distributionManagement>
 ```

-3. Add the following configuration in settings.xml (_located at ~/.m2 of the host files system in the build server) to specify the connection details to the repository server (Business Central) that contains the repository.
+3. Add the following configuration in settings.xml (_located at ~/.m2 of the host files system in the build server_) to specify the connection details to the repository server (Business Central) that hosts the Maven repository.

 ```
   <server>